Student Counseling Services

 - If it is after hours and an emergency, please contact Campus Safety at (315) 792-3046 and ask for the counselor on-call.

 To make a referral to the Counseling Center, please fill out this form completely (click on the icon below).
 Someone will be in touch with the student within 2 business days.
-If you do not think it can wait 2 business days, please contact Alison immediately.
+If you do not think it can wait 2 business days, please contact our office immediately.

 How to find us